 “The evolution of engineering and manufacturing go hand in hand with the types of materials that will be used and the way that vehicles will be constructed in the future,” says Jeff Coppes, service and technical support welding systems, at Car-O-Liner.
-“Shop owners need to ask themselves what the future will look like for their shop and how it will influence the equipment that they buy to ensure the best return on investment.”
+“Shops need to ask themselves what the future will look like and how it will influence the equipment purchased to ensure the best return on investment.”

 Consider: OEM Certifications

-One of the most important pieces of information that a shop owner should gather before purchasing a welder is whether or not it’s OEM approved for the type of work that he or she is looking to do.
-Shop owners need to look at their certifications and the type of vehicles coming in the door and can then begin narrowing down the options based on that information.
+One of the most important pieces of information that a shop should gather before purchasing a welder is whether or not it’s OEM approved for the type of work they are looking to do.
+Shops need to look at their certifications and the type of vehicles coming in the door and can then begin narrowing down the options based on that information.

 Consider: Current Operating Capacity

-Coppes says that shop owners should constantly ask themselves, “Do I have enough welders for the number of techs that need to use one throughout the day?”
+Coppes says that shops should constantly ask themselves, “Do we have enough welders for the number of techs that need to use one throughout the day?”

 Coppes says that once you’ve looked at the need in your shop and made sure that the welder you want to purchase meets the OEM requirements that you’re looking for, it’s important to learn more about the company and find out what kind of support they provide after the sale.